You are using an outdated browser. Please upgrade your browser to improve your experience.

 If you’re unsure whether the advice you’re receiving is right, then don’t be afraid to pause and get a second opinion before you commit any significant amounts of money.

-If you are investing on your own, make sure to use a reputable investment platform, and stick to mainstream investments like shares, corporate bonds and mutual funds.
+If you are investing on your own, make sure to use a reputable investment platform.
+And stick to mainstream investments like shares, corporate bonds and mutual funds.

 What to do if you think you’ve been the victim of a scam